EPSSpecialtyApplications/port_analyzer/README.md

 # Port Analyzer

-Port Analyzer automatically documents the network I/O if a system given a network adapter and an interval of time.
+Port Analyzer automatically documents the network I/O of a machine given a network adapter and an interval of time.

 ## Usage